New Save 90 Ads:

 As for the dogs, this past summer, Culbertson arranged for the county to renovate a small cottage on the shelter property so it could be used for socialization time.
 There's a small outdoor fenced area there and a couple of rooms inside.

 Culbertson says some dogs are deemed eligible for socialization and approximately 10 volunteers at the shelter are allowed to walk them and take them to the cottage.
+Here's a look at one of the volunteers, Paul Johnson, and the time he recently spent at BCAS with a dog named Levi.

 I applaud Laura Culbertson for making efforts to create enrichment opportunities at BCAS.
 Things at the shelter have improved under her leadership.